 The following is excerpted from Issue 15 of The Corporate Citizen.
-To learn more about how you can engage your employees and contribute to your communities by developing a strategic corporate citizenship plan, consider joining us in San Francisco on November 2-4, 2016 for our Corporate Citizenship Strategy: Connect to Your Business and Community course.
+To learn more about how you can engage your employees and contribute to your communities by developing a strategic corporate citizenship plan, consider joining us on online or in Los Angeles on February 7-9, 2018 for our Corporate Citizenship Strategy: Connect to Your Business and Community course.

 For companies with a smaller operational footprint—even though they may have national or even global brand exposure—great value can be achieved by developing a foundational ethos, applying that mission to every aspect of business, from design through delivery, and incorporating it into community involvement strategy.

 Founded in 1991 by Marcia Maizel-Clarke and Merlin Clarke, Dogeared, a global accessories brand that focuses on handcrafted jewelry, was built on the premise of community.
 The company sources the majority of products and materials locally from vendors around the Los Angeles area.
 Local artisans handcraft all of the company’s unique charms, and jewels are designed and assembled on-site in their Southern California studio.

 The company believes in making good things happen and working with dignity and purpose.
 The company has achieved both business and social value by considering the social and environmental impacts of its product lifecycle, and partnering with causes that are meaningful to its 110 employees.
 Dogeared has developed a number of internal teams to create a focused and strategic approach to corporate citizenship, and to ensure that the values of its workforce are represented.